-This dish was taught by one of hubby’s old friend years back.
+This dish was introduced by one of the old friends years back.
 So, I envisioned and cooked this dish at home recently, with the ‘recipe’ left in my memory.
-So, I guess this dish is more like an adaption of his original recipe which supposed to use prawn with shell intact, rather than my ‘ball-shaped’ prawns.
-I did it this way was to save me from peeling the prawn shells during the dinner, for hubby and girl who hate to dirty their hands on meals.
-And, with the shaped prawns, I think it makes the dish looks much more presentable, at least it was to me (smile).
-Well, of course, some may prefer the whole prawns as it is believed to enhance the flavor of the dish with the fresh seafood taste.
+So, I would say this dish is more like an adaption of his original recipe which supposed to use prawn with shell intact, rather than my ‘curled-up’ prawns.
+I did it this way to save me from peeling the prawn shells over dinner, and hated if were to dirty my hands during meals.
+And, with the shaped prawns, I think it makes the dish look more presentable, at least it was to me.
+Well, of course, some may prefer the whole prawns as it is believed to enhance the flavor of the dish with the seafood taste.
 It’s up to you.

-Many children will love this dish as it has this sweet tomato and egg drop gravy which complements the rice so well.
-My girl loved the gravy!
+Many children would love this dish as it has this sweet tomato and egg drop gravy which complements the rice so well.
+I loved the gravy!

 Omit the addition of bird’s eye chili, if you or your kids can’t take spicy food.
-As for me, I liked to add a little of it since all of us, including my girl, could handle spicy food pretty well.
+As for me, I liked to add a little of it since all of us could handle spicy food pretty well.

 I have to emphasize that this dish is easy to cook.
 It takes less than 30 minutes to prepare and serve!